cairo-book/cairo-book/src/ch103-02-00-composability-and-components.md

 storage or emitting events is done similarly via `self.storage_var_name.read()` or `self.emit(...).`

-> Note: To avoid the confusion between the embeddable name and the impl name, we
+> Note: To avoid confusion, follow OpenZeppelin’s pattern: keep the `Impl`
+> suffix in the embeddable name and in the contract’s impl alias (e.g.,
+> `OwnableImpl`), while the local component impl is named after the trait
-> recommend keeping the suffix `Impl` in the impl name.
+> without the suffix (e.g., `impl Ownable<...>`).

 [components inner working]: ./ch103-02-01-under-the-hood.md